binkley/homebrewery-files/witch.md

 - **Fly** <br>
   Grant flight to yourself or another.
 Whether on broom, crow-feet, or wind-whistle, the sky opens to you.

-- **Major Image** <br>
-  Craft full illusions that speak, move, and mislead.
-Convince the senses and the soul may follow.

 - **Sending** <br>
   Speak across great distances.
 Your words ride wind, fire, or raven&rsquo;s wings.